+- International Convention for the Suppression of Acts of Nuclear Terrorism (New York, 13.04.2005) - Protocol to the Convention for the Suppression of Unlawful Acts against the Safety of Maritime Navigation (London, 14.10.2005).

+Protocol to the Protocol for the Suppression of Unlawful Acts against the Safety of Fixed Platforms located on the Continental Shelf (London, 14.10.2005)

-- International Convention for the Suppression of Acts of Nuclear Terrorism (New York, 13.04.2005) - Council of Europe Convention on Laundering, Search, Seizure, Confiscation of the Proceeds from Crime and on the Financing of Terrorism (Warsaw, 16.05.2005 ETS 198) - Council of Europe Convention on the Prevention of Terrorism (Warsaw, 16.05.2005 ETS 196). - Council of Europe Convention on Action against Trafficking in Human Beings (Warsaw, 16.05.2005 ETS 197).
+• Council of Europe Convention on Laundering, Search, Seizure, Confiscation of the Proceeds from Crime and on the Financing of Terrorism (Warsaw, 16.05.2005 - ETS 198)

-Sweden has signed the Conventions and is now preparing ratification.
+Sweden has signed the instruments above and is now preparing ratification.